Why Change Efforts Fail: The Impact of a Change Leadership Team

 Components of a Change Leadership Team Charter

-The new change leadership team must spend time upfront understanding their charter and developing clear goals, roles, and success metrics for their highly consequential assignment by agreeing to:
+The new change leadership team must spend time upfront understanding their charter and developing clear goals, roles, and metrics for their highly consequential assignment by agreeing to:

 The Bottom Line